onvio/gophish/README.md

 ### New features

-This fork has focus on running real-life phishing campaigns for a single customer.
+This fork has a focus on running real-life phishing campaigns for a single customer.
 The following features are added:

 - Script to automatically setup a fully configured Gophish instance on a fresh VPS.
 This allows you to have a single VPS for each of your customers.
 This helps preventing data leaks and you can completely destroy the VPS after you completed your campaigns.
 - Support for running your landingpage on both HTTP & HTTPS (HTTP will 301 to HTTPS).